The Concept of GPU Compiler¶

 In order to let lanes in the same SIMD processor work efficently, data unifomity analysis will provide many optimization opporturnities in register allocation, transformation and code generation [112].

-Fig. 95 Implement ML graph scheduler both on compiler and runtime
+Fig. 96 Implement ML graph scheduler both on compiler and runtime¶

-Like OpenGL’s shader, the “kernel” function may be compiled on-line or off-line and sending to GPU as programmable functions.
+Similar to OpenGL shaders, the “kernel” function may be compiled either on-line or off-line and then sent to the GPU as a programmable function.

 In order to run ML (Machine Learning) efficiently, all platforms for ML on GPU/NPU implement scheduling SW both on graph compiler and runtime.
 If OpenCL can extend to support ML graph, then graph compiler such as TVM or Runtime from Open Source have chance to leverage the effort of scheduling SW from programmers [113].
 Cuda graph is an idea like this [114] [115] .

-Fig. 96 SYCL = C++ template and compiler for Data Parallel Applications on AI on CPUs, GPUs and HPGAs.
+Fig. 97 SYCL = C++ template and compiler for Data Parallel Applications on AI on CPUs, GPUs and HPGAs.¶

-• DPC++ (OneDPC) compiler: Based on SYCL, DPC++ can compile DPC++ language for CPU host and GPU device.
-DPC++ (Data Parallel C++) is a language from Intel and maybe accepted by C++ which GPU side (Kernal code) is C++ without exception handler [118] [119].
+DPC++ (OneDPC) compiler: Based on SYCL, DPC++ can compile the DPC++ language for both CPU host and GPU device.
+DPC++ (Data Parallel C++) is a language developed by Intel and may be adopted into standard C++.
+The GPU-side (kernel code) is written in C++ but does not support exception handling [118] [119].

 Dynamic polymorphism, dynamic memory allocations (therefore no object management using new or delete operators), static variables, function pointers, runtime type information (RTTI), and exception handling.
 No virtual member functions, and no variadic functions, are allowed to be called from kernel code.
 Recursion is not allowed within kernel code.